romitm7/Sales-analysis-project/README.md

 This is a beginner-friendly data analysis project using Python, Pandas, and NumPy, where I worked with synthetic sales data to analyze performance, trends, and profitability.

-🧠 Project Objective

-To simulate and analyze sales data in order to:

-• Understand sales trends over time
-• Identify top-performing products
-• Evaluate the performance of individual sales representatives
-• Analyze overall profit generation